DeepRLCourse/DeepRLCourse.github.io/docs/guests/michael_littman.md

 ---
-description: This page provides information about Professor Michael Littman, his contributions to machine learning and decision making, and details about his talk, including its recoding.
+description: This page provides information about Professor Michael Littman, his contributions to machine learning and decision making, and details about his talk, including its recoding and slides.
 comments: True
 ---